On total transitivity of graphs: Conclusion and future works

 \section{Conclusion and future works}

 In this paper, we have studied the notion of total transitivity in graphs, which is a variation of transitivity.
 First, we have characterized split graphs with total transitivity equal to $1$ and $\omega(G)-1$.
 Moreover, for split graph $G$ and $1\leq p\leq \omega(G)-1$, we have shown some necessary conditions for $Tr_t(G)=p$.
 Furthermore, we have shown that the decision version of this problem is NP-complete for bipartite graphs.
-On the positive side, we have proved that this problem can be solved in polynomial time for trees.
+On the positive side, we have proved that this problem can be solved in linear time for bipartite chain graphs.
+Finally, we have designed a polynomial-time algorithm for trees.

 This paper concludes by addressing some of the several unresolved problems in the study of total transitivity of a graph.

 \begin{enumerate} \item Characterize split graphs with $Tr_t(G)=p$ for $p\neq 1, \omega(G)-1$.